Roadmap

 Flying Tulip's releases adhere to the following development cycle:

-1. Internal Development: codebase is rapidly changed with ongoing audits.
+- Internal Development: the codebase is rapidly changed with ongoing audits.

-3. Independent Comprehensive Review: codebase pass through at least 3 independent audits.
+- Independent Comprehensive Review: codebase passes through at least 3 independent audits.

-4. Go-to-market Preparation: codebase is shaped as a product.
+- Go-to-market Preparation: the codebase is shaped as a product.

-Advance to a downstream item happens only when upstream dependencies are stable and audited.
+An advance to a downstream item occurs only when upstream dependencies are stable and audited.
 This creates a waterfall path rather than hard calendar promises.
 Detailed breakdown and sequencing reflect those dependencies in the next sections.

 Milestones